TKomericki/Rhetos-wiki/Upgrading-custom-utility-applications-to-Rhetos-40.md

   the utility application is located **within the Rhetos application**.
   If that is not the case, specify the path to Rhetos application.
-* The `configuration` includes configuration settings of main Rhetos application (typically from *Web.config*) extended with settings from this custom utility application (from *CustomUtility.exe.config*, for example).
+* The `configuration` includes configuration settings of main Rhetos application (typically from *Web.config*), but the `BuildConfiguration` method allows adding or overriding configuration settings in code.
-* Add `registerCustomComponents` parameter to `BuildConfiguration` method to add or override configuration settings in code.
+  * `AddConfigurationManagerConfiguration` includes current application's standard configuration, that can override main application's configuration when needed (for example to specify a custom SQL command timeout value in the utility's config file).

 ## Custom code that constructs and uses Rhetos DI container to interact with Rhetos application